BeauJoh/thesis/source/09-chapter-1-introduction.md

 ## Restatement of the problem

 The future of supercomputing comprises several heterogeneous devices at the node level.
-The POWER9 is featured in the latest Summit and forthcoming Sierra Supercomputers, and is configured such with two GPUs per CPU.
+The POWER9 is featured in the latest Summit and forthcoming Sierra supercomputers, and is configured such with two GPUs per CPU.
 High bandwidth, low latency interconnects such as the Cray XC50 *Aries*, Fujitsu Post-K *Tofu* and IBM POWER9 *Bluelink*, support tighter integration between compute devices on a node.
 This facilitates the usage of a mix of accelerators given the low penalty to move data between them.
 Evaluating the suitability of any given device on a node requires a comprehensive benchmark suite which is capable of efficiently executing on all devices in a hardware agnostic way.